nimaltd/DtmfGenerator/README.md

 <br />
 1) Enable FreeRTOS or not.
 <br />
-2) Config your timer and Select Pwm channel and enable Update interrupt on CubeMX
+2) Config your timer and Select Pwm channel and enable Update interrupt on CubeMX.On 72Mhz : Prescaler=17 , Counter Period = 255.
 <br />
 3) Select "General peripheral Initalizion as a pair of '.c/.h' file per peripheral" on project settings.
 <br />